kinshuk4/daily-coding-problem-solutions/problems951_1000/README.md

 For example, given the array `[1, 3, 1, 2, 0, 1]`, we can go from indices `0 -> 1 -> 3 -> 5`, so return `true`.

 Given the array `[1, 2, 1, 0, 0]`, we can't reach the end, so return `false`.

+## Daily Coding Problem: Problem #961 [Medium]

+This problem was asked by Quora.

+Given an absolute pathname that may have `.` or `..` as part of it, return the shortest standardized path.

+For example, given "/usr/bin/../bin/./scripts/../", return "/usr/bin/".